airalab/robonomics-wiki/docs/rio-overview.md

 # Robonomics IO Overview

 The [crate](https://crates.robonomics.network/robonomics_io/index.html) provides a convenient way to interact with blockchain and includes a set of tools.
+The latest release can be found [here](https://github.com/airalab/robonomics/releases)

 ```
 % ./robonomics io